 One man’s trash is another man’s treasure.
 The more my mindset is focused on creating wealth, the more I realize the wisdom in these words.
 If you use a little creativity, you’ll find overlooked opportunities everywhere.

-In How to Start a Bulk Candy Vending Business for Passive Income I promised to write about the biggest deal I’ve made yet.
+In How to Start a Bulk Candy Vending Business for Extra Income I promised to write about the biggest deal I’ve made yet.
 I wrote:

 I have a keyword alert set up on my eBay account that alerts me whenever a listing has the words candy vending machine in it.